 Members of the public that wish to show a presentation or video must bring their own computer or tablet for presentations and the necessary equipment to connect to the appropriate input on the podium or must make arrangements to submit the presentation to the Clerk of the Board of Supervisors no later than 24-hours prior to the meeting, eliminating potential technical issues.

 If bringing your own device, you must bring your own equipment to connect to an HDMI input on the podium.
 If you are unable to bring a device to the Chamber to show your presentation, you must submit your presentation file at least 24 hours prior to the start of the meeting to PublicComment@sdcounty.ca.gov.
 Please indicate the presenter's name and agenda number.
 Presentation files will not be accepted on the day of the meeting.

 Materials submitted during public hearing become part of the Board's official record.
 It is requested that a sufficient number (10 copies) be submitted, and that the presenter's name and the agenda number be clearly marked on all materials.

 SPECIAL ORDER OF BUSINESS: Non-debatable items such as proclamations or adjournments in memory.

-DISCUSSION ITEMS: These are matters which are designated as Policy/Discussion items, or have been pulled (requested to be discussed) by the Board members or the public.
+DISCUSSION ITEMS: These are matters which are designated as Policy/Discussion items, or have been pulled (requested to be discussed) by the Board members.